conda-forge/conda-forge.github.io/src/README.md

 - Other unethical or unprofessional conduct.
 - Advocating for, or encouraging, any of the above behaviors.

-## Reporting a Misconduct
+## Reporting Misconduct

-- You can reach the Project [maintainers](https://conda-forge.org/docs/orga/getting-in-touch.html).
+- You can reach the project maintainers [here](https://conda-forge.org/docs/orga/getting-in-touch.html).

 ## Enforcement: What Happens After a Report is Filed